Foxburrow Farm is a diverse family run farming business based in Mid-Norfolk near the market town of Dereham.

 Regenerative Agriculture is a system of farming principles and practices that increases biodiversity, enriches soils, improves watersheds, and enhances ecosystem services.
 Its aim is to capture carbon in the soil and above ground biomass (plants), thus helping to reverse the current global trends of atmospheric accumulation and climate change.

-Our livestock at Foxburrow farm are a key part of our approach to regenerative farming.
-Grazing cropland improves soil fertility by increasing soil microbial density and organic matter due to the addition of manure.
-All resulting in better crop yields and more carbon sequestered.
+Our livestock on the farm form a key part of our approach to regenerative farming.
+Grazing cropland improves soil fertility by increasing soil microbial density and organic matter through the addition of manure.
+In turn, this results in better crop yields but also and importantly greater carbon sequestration; more carbon from the atmosphere is either locked into the soil or absorbed from the atmosphere.